transpose-publishing/landscapeStudy/analysis_notes.md

 # the last one is not very helpful since quoting changes a lot of things...
 # --no-index is needed, since these are two uncommited files
 ```

+# Moving from ecxel data to gs data
+Tony will check once more, if there is a more recent file.
+There are still
+errors to fix in the columns `opr-reports` and one in `opr-responses`.